Part 1: The Problem – “You’re Flying Blind Without the Right Data”

 The Real Cost of Siloed Mortgage Data

 In a market projected to grow only 8% in 2026, margin matters more than volume.
-The lenders who can identify and fix bottlenecks in real time will outperform those still assembling manual reports.
+The lenders who can identify and fix bottlenecks in real time — through tools like Mortgage BI — will outperform those still assembling manual reports a week after the data expired.

 What Comes Next